 The Governor's Office of Youth, Faith and Family (GOYFF) is committed to supporting services for victims and families that have experienced domestic and/or sexual violence.
 Through a trauma-informed lens, we develop and implement numerous grant funding opportunities, training, outreach, and prevention efforts that strengthen our communities and connect Arizonans to critical resources.

-Domestic violence does not discriminate.
+Domestic and/or sexual violence does not discriminate.
 It is an issue affecting Arizonans in all communities, regardless of age, race, gender, economic status, religion, nationality, or educational background.

 The following grants support domestic violence awareness and prevention efforts and strengthen victim services: